Implantable Hearing Devices

 The Team serves infant through geriatric populations and works with the latest technology from all FDA approved manufacturers.

 What to expect:

-During your two hour Implantable Device Evaluation your Audiologist will outline the type of hearing loss you have, ask about your medical history and typical listening environments.
+During your Implantable Device Evaluation your Audiologist will outline the type of hearing loss you have, ask about your medical history and typical listening environments.
 After the completion of testing with demonstration devices, they will explain the type(s) of devices that are most appropriate, highlight the features of each device and discuss the surgical procedure and answer any questions.

 Most patients have little to no out of pocket cost as most insurances cover implantable devices and professional fees.
 For patients who are uninsured or under insured, financial assistance may be available through the Hospital’s Charity Care program.
 You will be made aware of any out of pocket costs prior to proceeding.

 Not a candidate for surgery?
 Not ready to proceed?
 That’s ok.
 Just as quickly as technology changes so are the guidelines for implantable devices.
 You may be encouraged to use traditional hearing aids and return for re-evaluation if your performance declines.

 We are located in the Ambulatory Care Center: